mattsilber/scratchoff/readme.md

     </RelativeLayout>
 ```

 Note: be careful with the dimensions of both the behind-View and the ScratchImageLayout.
-If they don't overlap perfectly, the scratchoff system could become visually distorted.
+The ScratchImageLayout will attempt to set its LayoutParam attributes for width/height to that of the behind View so they line up perfectly.

 Now that you have a layout, we need to attach the *ScratchViewController* to it: